Dr. Reza Parizi

 A brief bio...

-in 2008 and 2005.
+respectively, in 2008 and 2005.

-*** I have been recognized as 1 of 3 "Professors To Know In Software Engineering Programs" in the USA - check it out
+*** He has been recognized as 1 of 3 "Professors To Know In Software Engineering Programs" in the USA - check it out